 Cambodian Beef Lok Lak: authentic recipe

 What is Beef Lok Lak?
-You might have wondered why this simple dish is so nowadays popular in Cambodia.
+You might have wondered why this simple dish is so nowadays popular and you can find it in every food tour in Cambodia .
 Beef Lok Lak is a beef stir-fry set up with onions, cucumbers, tomatoes and lettuce , served with rice and a fried egg.
 To make it even more tasty Cambodians would dip the beef in sauce made of pepper, salt and lime juice.